Phony Express: Production notes

 Phony Express was filmed on March 27–31, 1943.
 The film title is a parody of the "Pony Express," a fast mail service that crossed the North American continent from Saint Joseph, Missouri to Sacramento, California from April 1860 to October 1861.
 Some of the plot and minimal stock footage would be recycled in Merry Mavericks.

-This was the last Three Stooges short co-written by Monte Collins, who later died on June 1, 1951.
+This was the last Three Stooges short co-written by Monte Collins, who died on June 1, 1951.